phaserjs/phaser/README.md

 * Tilemap.createFromObjects can now turn a bunch of Tiled objects into Sprites in one single call, and copies across all properties as well.
 * Tween.onStartCallback and onCompleteCallback have been removed to avoid confusion.
 You should use the onStart, onLoop and onComplete events instead.
 * Button.forceOut default value has changed from true to false, so Buttons will revert to an Up state (if set) when pressed and released.
+* Body.drag has been removed.
+Please use the new Body.friction value instead (which is a number value, not a Point object)

 New features: